 Many years later, I work in the field of Mental Health and Addiction.
 Had he gone to a dual diagnosis treatment center he would have been diagnosed bi-polar and put on mood stabilising medication.
 Unfortunately, there weren’t any co-occurring rehab facilities back then.
 For him it was multiple detox attempts, failure and hopelessness, until he couldn’t take it any more.

 My detox love left behind two beautiful children and a loving family.
 It’s still hard to believe he is gone.
 He was more alive than anyone I’d ever met.
 He had the highest, highs and the lowest, lows.
+Stoned, we were invincible.
 On top of the world we soared.
 But the crash was inevitable.
-Stoned, we felt invincible.
-But we were never invincible.
-We were just messed up.
+Then reality intervened.
+We were just two lost souls who were really messed up.

-If you’re new in rehab, detox or recovery, what ever you do, don’t fall in love.
-DO NOT HOOK UP!
+If you’re new in rehab, detox or recovery, what ever you do DON’T HOOK UP!
 What you’re experiencing isn’t love, it’s dopamine.
 In other words, you’re getting high.
 Real love doesn’t end in relapse, addiction does.
 Nothing good comes from two messed up people starting a relationship.
+Sick plus sick doesn’t equal well.
+It equals terminal.

 To my detox love, I make a final amend.
 You are not forgotten.
-I tell this story in hopes that someone reading it, will make better choices than we did and be spared the hopelessness that drove you to end your life.
-I pray you find in heaven, what you sought so desperately here on earth.
+I tell this story in hopes that someone reading it will make better choices than we did and be spared the hopelessness that drove you to end your life.
+I pray you find in heaven what you missed here on earth.